tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 \epsilon(\mathcal{A} \circ ?_b(A, B)) \leq \epsilon
 $$

-(the adversary is left implicit very often)
+(the adversary is usually left implicit)

 In other words, this adversary can only distinguish the two games with advantage at most $\epsilon$.